BrrunaRibeiro/WorldQuizz/README.md

 __User Inputs page__

-- The index page consists of a User Input, where the name and age will be validated prior to starting the game.
+- The landing page consists of a User Input, where the name and age will be validated prior to starting the game.
-- If both the name and age are provided, you can either start the quizz or see the tutorial with the instructions on how to play.
+- If both the name and age are provided, you can either start the quizz.

 ![UserInput](..\assets\images\project-screenshot2.webp)